-This article describes how to write, delete/void and print checks in QuickBooks.
+This article describes how to write, delete/void and print checks in QuickBooks Desktop.
 It also outlines the steps in memorizing a check, printing the register and creating a user role to write checks.

 Checks are written order to a bank used to pay a stated amount from the drawer’s account.
 Checks are considered good as cash.